Aliases for PSMD1 Gene

 GeneCards Summary for PSMD1 Gene

 PSMD1 (Proteasome 26S Subunit, Non-ATPase 1) is a Protein Coding gene.
-Among its related pathways are Immune System and Signaling by GPCR.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include binding and enzyme regulator activity.

 UniProtKB/Swiss-Prot for PSMD1 Gene

 Acts as a regulatory subunit of the 26 proteasome which is involved in the ATP-dependent degradation of ubiquitinated proteins.